 right to deny anyone entry to the water play area.

-If you are planning to stay overnight in the area you can try
+If you want to stay overnight in the area near this splash park,

 City of Ballarat

 Nearby attractions: Midlands Aquatic Playspace

 park, located 10 minutes away on the other side of Ballarat.

 Before you head out, make sure to read the water safety information

 and check with the managing authority for any current change of conditions.